gales-app/infrastructure/cognito/README.md

-# VPC Setup Guide
+# Cognito Setup Guide

-This guide will help you setup a VPC in AWS.
+This guide will help you setup a Cognito User Pool in AWS.

 ## Steps